-Father, we thank You for Your Word, we thank You for its depth and its breadth and height, thank You for its richness.
+Father, we thank You for Your Word.
+We thank You for its depth and its breadth and height.
+Thank You for its richness.
 And we thank You that You have made us hearers, listeners.
-What an immense privilege, we’re just overwhelmed by it.
+What an immense privilege.
+I'm just overwhelmed by it.
 What grace.
 We confess our unworthiness.
 We confess that we are sinful and undeserving.
-What a privilege to be given divine truth in a world that is so lost and so confused and so desperate, in a world that cannot find the truth about almost anything.
-We know the truth about everything.
+What a privilege to be given divine truth in a world that is so lost, and so confused, and so desperate.
+In a world that cannot find the truth about almost anything, we know the truth about everything.
 What a profound gift.
 What a privilege.

 This article is also available and sold as a booklet.